weimingtom/sllabzzuf/sllabzzuf/readme.txt

 -It autosaves when you advance, and resets your save once you win.
 -now with sound
 *****BUGS*******

+!!!!!!!!!!!!!!!!!!!!!!!!!!!

+The block class is not being treated like a class.
+It won't compile until we figure out what's wrong and fix it.

 a coulple triangles are possible to embedd yourself in.

 *****TO DO******